Table of Content

 State or Province (ST)The state or province where the organization is located.Texas

-Country (C)The two-letter country code where the organization is registered.US
+Country (C)The two-letter CSR country code where the organization is registered.US

-Email AddressAn email address for contacting the certificate requester.[email protected]
+Email AddressAn email address is needed to contact the certificate requester.[email protected]

 The CSR Process Simplified